Noxta-code/cs537-p2/README.md

 ### Task 2: Modify the `write()` system call
 You will need to modify the `write()` system call to detect the crash string and remember if it was ever passed.

-The crash string is valid if it the string starts and contains `"it's not a bug, it's a feature!"`.
+The crash string is valid if it the string starts and contains `"it's a feature, not a bug!"`.

 You will have to find the code for the `write()` system call and add code to see if the proved buffer contains the crash string.
 If it does, you should set a flag in the process structure remembering that the process can now be crashed (and make sure to initialize it to zero for a new process)